Around the World (Natalie La Rose song)

-"Around the World" is the second and final single from Dutch singer Natalie La Rose.
+"Around the World" is a song by Dutch singer Natalie La Rose.
 It features American rapper Fetty Wap, who co-wrote the song with its producers Marco "MAG" Borrero, Ilya Salmanzadeh, and Max Martin, with additional writing from Savan Kotecha, Rickard Goransson, and DJ Frank E. The single reached number 3 on the US Billboard Bubbling Under Hot 100 Singles chart.

 Music video

 The music video was released on July 24, 2015 on La Rose's Vevo account.